shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **32. Graph search algorithms summary ― By noting N the number of total states, n of which are explored before the end state send, we have:**

-&#10230; Graph search algorithms summary ― By noting N the number of total states, n of which are explored before the end state send, we have:
+&#10230; Graph search algorithms summary ― By noting N the number of total states, n of which are explored before the end state send, у нас есть:

 <br>